 As an Independent Undergraduate student the limit is $57,500 (maximum $23,000 subsidized).

-For loans disbursed now there is a 1.069% origination fee.
-The projected origination fee after September 30, 2017 is 1.066%.
+The origination fee for loans disbursed on or after October 1, 2017 and before October 1, 2018 is 1.066%.
+For loans disbursed on or after October 1, 2018, the origination fee will be 1.062%.
 The origination fee is a percentage of the principal amount of each Direct loan that you receive.
 The fee is deducted before you receive any of the loan funds.